SharanKalyan/Credit-Card-Approval-Kaggle/README.md

 Data Source: https://www.kaggle.com/

 The data is about approving Credit cards for the customers based on some parameters like age, gender, income, realty, education, family status etc.
-The data is highly imballanced with only less than 1% of the data belonging to one class (0) and the other 99% belonging to the other class.
+The data was highly imballanced with only less than 1% of the data belonging to one class (0) and the other 99% belonging to the other class.
 (1)

 I have Analysed the data and visualized it.
 While doing the analysis, I was able to infer the most important features that affected the approval of Credit cards and i've creaetd some extra features ("Debit_Score") that help classify between  the 2 classes.